eriky/esrest/README.md

 If you found this project, you probably know Jest: the only Java based REST client for ElasticSearch.
 I was not satisfied with the way Jest works.
 Some of my frustrations:

-* Jest still has a requirement on ElasticSearch if you want to create a mapping with settings.
+* jest still has a requirement on ElasticSearch if you want to create a mapping with settings
-* Most of the times it is really hard / impossible to check if an operation succeeded
+* most of the times it is really hard / impossible to check if an operation succeeded
-* Documentation for Jest is lacking.
-There are samples but there is not API documentation.
+* documentation for Jest is lacking.
+There are samples but there is no API documentation

 esResty does not depend on the ElasticSearch jar. esResty will give you back information on wether a request succeeded or failed.
 But please keep reading, since esResty is far from perfect too.